X Videos (film)

-X Videos (also designated as X-videos) is a 2018 Indian Tamil cyber crime thriller drama film directed by Sajo Sundar, which is also his directorial debut.
+X Videos is a 2018 Indian Tamil cyber crime thriller drama film directed by Sajo Sundar, which is also his directorial debut.
 Inspired by the real life hidden-cam pornography cases, the film depicts social awareness and cautions against such dirty works.
 It was released on 1 June 2018 in Tamil.
 Based on its content and subject, the film was given an A certificate.